 The Teenage Mutant Ninja Turtles were one of the essential pop culture icons of the late 1980s/early 90s.
 Dreamed up as a joke by Kevin Eastman and Peter Laird, they were launched in 1984 as a single-issue comic-book with an initial limited run of 3000.
 This proved successful and the Turtles were spun out into an ongoing comic-book series.
 Laird and Eastman had put out less than a dozen issues of Teenage Mutant Ninja Turtles when they were approached by marketing people who wished to spin the Turtles off as a toy line.
 The marketers then approached the animation studio Murakami-Wolfe-Swenson to launch an animated tv series, Teenage Mutant Ninja Turtles (1987-96), which lasted for ten seasons of 193 half-hour episodes.

 It is largely the animated tv series that made the Teenage Mutant Ninja Turtles into the phenomenon they became.
 The animated series made a virtue of the pop culture humour and pitched the Turtles far more to the children’s demographic than the comic-book, which was much darker in tone.
 In a matter of five years, the Turtles were propelled from an independently produced graphic novel to a mass-market comic-book to a cartoon series and a toy and accessory marketing phenomenon.
 This was capped by three live-action films, the not bad Teenage Mutant Ninja Turtles (1990) and two indifferent sequels, Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991) and Teenage Mutant Ninja Turtles III (1993).
-By the mid-1990s, the popularity of the Turtles was waning but these were followed by a live-action tv series Ninja Turtles: The Next Mutation (1997-8), which had the novelty of introducing a female Turtle Venus de Milo, two further animated series Teenage Mutant Ninja Turtles (2003-9) and Teenage Mutant Ninja Turtles (2012– ) and the animated film TMNT (2007).
+By the mid-1990s, the popularity of the Turtles was waning but these were followed by a live-action tv series Ninja Turtles: The Next Mutation (1997-8), which had the novelty of introducing a female Turtle Venus de Milo, three further animated series Teenage Mutant Ninja Turtles (2003-9), Teenage Mutant Ninja Turtles (2012-7) and Rise of the Teenage Mutant Ninja Turtles (2018- ), and the animated film TMNT (2007).

 This cinematic reboot of the Teenage Mutant Ninja Turtles comes from producer Michael Bay, the director of Armageddon (1998), The Island (2005) and most recently Transformers (2007) and sequels.
 The film is produced by Bay and his Platinum Dunes production company while direction has been handed to Jonathan Liesbesman, a relative newcomer who had directed several medium-budgeted horror films with the likes of Darkness Falls (2003), The Texas Chainsaw Massacre: The Beginning (2006) and The Killing Room (2009).
 Liebesman then made the A-budget alien invasion film Battle Los Angeles (2011) and went onto direct Wrath of the Titans (2012).